-You may have heard of the shrimp scampi dish and thought that it is a high-class dish.
-But, it is not.
-What’s better is that you can make some shrimp scampi in the comfort of your own kitchen.
-Try making this shrimp scampi recipe and we guarantee that you will never forget about it.
+You may have heard of the shrimp scampi dish and thought that it’s a high-class dish.
+But we guarantee you, it’s not.
+Above all, you can make some shrimp scampi in the comfort of your own kitchen.
+Try making this shrimp scampi recipe and we guarantee that you’ll never forget about it!

 Make sure to choose the freshest ingredients for this shrimp recipe.
-Lastly, serve this with some crusty bread and your preferred wine and make every dinner fancy.
-We find that this recipe goes perfect with a few slices of crusty bread.
+Lastly, serve this with some crusty bread and your preferred wine to make every dinner fancy.
+Also, we find that this recipe goes perfect with a few slices of crusty bread.
 Why bread?
 Crusty bread is one of the best things to soak up this garlicky-buttery sauce!
-Baguettes are our favourites but you can toss any type of bread in the over for a few minutes to give it a good bite!
+Additionally, baguettes are another bread favorite but you can certainly toss in any type of bread in the oven for a few minutes to give it a good bite!

 If you love seafood and are in need of another recipe idea, try our Copycat Outback Steakhouse Grilled Salmon recipe.